 contrast material containing barium.

-stool sample that is mixed with urine.
+stool sample is mixed with urine.

 large enough sample.